ONE YEAR IN

 As we head into our second year with momentum and enthusiasm, our first and foremost plan is to stay focused on cataloging the artwork.
 We will continue our active-research in museums and in private collections and we will be launching a “Call for Submissions” campaign to encourage owners to submit information on their artwork to us.

 The next critical goal is a photo archive.
 Because so many of Leo Marchutz’s images were created on paper, the body of work is inherently fragile.
 In the long term it will need to be placed in the care of trained conservators.
 For now, it needs to be professionally photographed in digital form.
-We have reached out to several photographers who specialize in documenting works of art in order to get started.
-Our first professional photo shoot of endangered works will take place at the end of 2019, funded by the subsidy received from the city of Saint Marc Jaumegarde.
+Our first professional photo shoot of endangered works took place in January 2020, funded by the subsidy received from the city of Saint Marc Jaumegarde.
 However, significant funding will be needed for the numerous subsequent shoots that will be necessary to complete this important undertaking.

 We view this as a collaborative enterprise, enabled by contributions from a diverse and growing community of students and admirers of Leo Marchutz.
 We are deeply grateful for the support we have received thus far, which has allowed us to successfully secure the launch of this ambitious project.
 Our efforts are already having an effect, not only in getting the catalog started, but also in raising interest in the life and work of Leo Marchutz.

-We will shortly be launching a 45-day fundraising campaign to create a professional photo archive, starting with Leo Marchutz’s endangered works on paper.
-Many of these works are fading with time.
+Many of Leo Marchutz’s works were created on paper and are fading with time.
 In the long term they will need to be placed in the care of trained conservators.
 For now, they urgently need to be professionally photographed.

 Help us preserve the artwork of Leo Marchutz.
-Consider donating to our forthcoming campaign.
+Consider donating to the photo archive campaign.